 So, stop pulling your hair out while creating crappy content.
 Start planning instead.

-And What Does a Social Media Campaign Really Look Like, Anyway?
+So, What Does a Social Media Campaign Really Look Like, Anyway?

 A campaign is really just a coordinated series of posts.
 They could all share a certain slogan or messaging, or promote a particular event, product, or piece of content.
 Those posts might be tied together with a consistent hashtag or visual aesthetic too.